 - Times Interest ratio is calculated by dividing the earnings of the Company before it pays interest by the interest expense or the ratio is a division of simply Earnings Before interest and tax to interest expense.

 - We note from the above chart that Volvo’s Times Interest Earned has been steadily increasing over the years.
-This is a good situation to be in due to the company’s increased capacity to pay the interests.
+It is a good situation to be in due to the company’s increased capacity to pay the interests.

-- However, smaller Companies and startups which do not have consistent earnings will have a variable ratio over time.
-Thus, lenders do not prefer to give loans to such Companies.
-Hence, these Companies have higher equity and raise money from Private equity and venture capitalists.
+- However, smaller companies and startups which do not have consistent earnings will have a variable ratio over time.
+Thus, lenders do not prefer to give loans to such companies.
+Hence, these companies have higher equity and raise money from private equity and venture capitalists.

-Times Interest Earned Formula
+How to use Times Interest Earned Ratio?

 Thus, the new ratio becomes:

-- Times interest earned ratio = Earnings before Interest, tax, depreciation, and amortization/Interest expense
+- Times interest earned ratio = Earnings before Interest, tax, depreciation, and amortization/Interest expense.

-Times Interest Earned Ratio Calculation Example
+Times Interest Earned Ratio Example

 Let us look at Times Interest Earned Ratio Calculation